-Responding to risk: A new survey shows how utilities can combat cyber threats
+Responding to risk: how utilities can combat cyber threats

 Digitalization offers new ways for energy utilities to embrace business models incorporating renewables and distributed energy management and to reinvent themselves as digital companies.
 However, the proliferation of grid-connected digital infrastructure creates vulnerabilities and cyber threats.